 However, the market in Colorado has been very healthy and is expected to continue to be healthy througout the remainder of 2022.

 Liquidity refers to how much cash banks have on hand to lend.
 As forbearance cases increase, ready cash necessarily decreases because income is reduced.
 True, it is owed and expected, eventually.
 Forbearance amounts to essentially an IOU from customer to lender.
 A problem arises because so many lenders sell their loans to the secondary market (Fannie Mae, Freddie Mac or other investors).

 The servicing of the loans is also farmed out; the assigned servicers are then mandated to pass the collected monies (minus their fees) to the investment entities.
 When servicers see a dramatic drop-off in receipts, they are still nonetheless on the hook with the investors.

 Forbearance is ordinarily good for six months and eligible for an additional six-month extension.
-It is not reasonable, however, to assume there will be additional extensions.
-There will come a time when lenders will either have to seize their assets or go out of business.
+It is not reasonable, however, to assume there would be additional extensions.
+Lenders would either have to seize their assets or go out of business.